coderefinery/documentation/guide.md

 break if you need more time to fix problems.

+### Own examples

+Here we mention few of our own examples: <https://coderefinery.github.io/documentation/01-wishlist/#own-examples>

+These are some of the problems (which hopefully crystallize in a discussion):

+- pcd:
+  - no README
+  - no usage examples
+  - one has to go into the source code to find out how to use it
+- Dalton:
+  - try to copy paste input snippets from the PDF
+  - manual is generated manually by running LaTeX, so in practice it is often behind
+- Cubicle:
+  - no usage examples
+  - one has to go into the source code to find out how to use it
+- Numgrid:
+  - contains copy-paste-able examples
+  - contains recommended citation

 ### Live better than reading the website material

 It is better to demonstrate the commands live and type-along.
 Ideally connecting